 Q.2: Consider a garden with lots of flowers.
 Mary has different types of flower pots which are given in the table below:

-2. It can be seen that in front of Lily and Jasmine, the number of tally marks are 4.
+(ii) It can be seen that in front of Lily and Jasmine, the number of tally marks is 4.
 So both Lily and Jasmine have the same number of pots.